 7. Balances The Navel Chakra

 In Ayurveda, the Navel Chakra or swadhisthana is a major source of energy and imagination.
 It is home to your biggest dreams, fantasies, and goals.
 You also need to keep your navel balanced if you want to connect with your creativity.

-According to Ayurveda, you can ease rapeseed oil to balance the navel.
+According to Ayurveda, you can ease grapeseed oil to balance the navel.
 Place a few drops in your belly button and massage.
 Sandalwood, rosewood, and ylang-ylang essential oils can be added for even more benefits.
 Do this once a week to help your creative energy shine.

 Remember, diluting essential oils is a must.
 They are highly concentrated and might irritate your skin.
 Before using a new oil, test it on a patch of skin to make sure you’re not allergic.